HongsinLee/saad/README.md

 **TL;DR**

-- Stronger robust teachers do not necessarily yield more robust students; the missing factor is **sample-wise adversarial transferability (TAS)** from student to teacher.
+- Stronger robust teachers do not necessarily yield more robust students; the missing factor is **sample-wise adversarial transferability** from student to teacher.
 - We propose **SAAD (Sample-wise Adaptive Adversarial Distillation)**, which **up-weights transferable samples and down-weights non-transferable, high-variance samples** using a cheap entropy-based proxy.

 <div align="center">